rsb-23/vobject-poc/README.md

 Useful scripts included with VObject:

 * [ics_diff](https://github.com/py-vobject/vobject/blob/master/vobject/ics_diff.py): order is irrelevant in iCalendar files, return a diff of meaningful changes between icalendar files
-* [change_tz](https://github.com/py-vobject/vobject/blob/master/vobject/change_tz.py): Take an iCalendar file with events in the wrong timezone, change all events or just UTC events into one of the timezones PyICU supports.
-Requires [PyICU](https://pypi.python.org/pypi/PyICU/).
+* [change_tz](https://github.com/py-vobject/vobject/blob/master/vobject/change_tz.py): Take an iCalendar file with events in the wrong timezone, change all events or just UTC events into one of the timezones **pytz** supports.
+Requires [pytz](https://pypi.python.org/pypi/pytz/).

 # History
 VObject was originally developed in concert with the Open Source Application